SynteLang/SynteLang/README.md

 	1 / ( input \* sample rate )

 ## Signals
 Signals are the way of passing values around outside of the main flow through the necklace.
 Signals which are named and not just numbers can be referred to as registers, because they *register* a value.
 Usually the initial value of a named signal is 0.
 If you want it to begin as 1, add ' to the name.
 So `a` becomes `'a`.
 Likewise you can use the double quotation mark " to have a default value of one half.
 If you want to be able to overwrite the value of a signal with `out` (more than once in a necklace), which is not normally possible, you can add ^ to the name.
 So `a` becomes `^a`.
-You can use both of these special symbols, but the circumflex ^ must come first or it will be ignored.
+You can use both of these special symbols with a single signal, but the circumflex ^ must come first or it will be ignored.

 ## CV and audio signal ranges
 Varying numbers intended for output to the soundcard usually span the range [-1,+1].
-CV, or control voltage, which are used to control other parts of the signal chain and not produce sound directly typically span the range [0,1].
+CVs, or control voltages, which are used to control other parts of the signal chain and not produce sound directly typically span the range [0,1].
 For instance the output of `ramp`, `saw` and `sine` which are intended to produce frequencies at audible rates (20 - 20,000Hz) all go between ±1, whereas `osc` which can be used to control a vca or the pitch of another oscillator spans between zero and 1.
 To make `osc` suitable for direct audio output you can use the cv2a function, which is exactly what `ramp` does.
 CV signals are generally slower and more rounded than audio signals.
 The `flip` function can be used to turn a CV upside-down, use `mul -1` to do the same for an audio signal (essentially what `saw` does).
 However, `flip` is much more commonly used.

 ## Channels ◊
 At present the output is in mono.
 Stereo output should be possible and is intended to be implemented in future.
 This will probably be via `out L` or `out R`, while `out dac` sends to both left and right channels.
 Please feel free to badger the author if you are keen for this to happen.